lepitaxa/lepitaxa.github.io/README.md

 - 25.1.
 Type 1 IDs (`p`) are used if there is a DOI available for a publication.
 This always has priority!
 - 25.2.
 Type 2 IDs (`p2`) are used if there is no DOI available for a publication.
 Instead, the ISSN-L and Volume+Issue designation is specified.
 - 25.3.
 The DOI (Digital Object Identifier) must be taken straight from the publication source, unmodified.
 Do NOT add any _doi:_-prefix (will be added automatically via JavaScript), the raw ID should be used.
 The DOI will be turned into a link to the publication source on the Lepitaxa webpage, appended to REF_TITLE.
 Please make sure this link actually works!
 - 25.4.
 The ISSN-L (Linking International Standard Serial Number) must be taken straight from the publication source, unmodified, using the _NNNN-NNNC_ syntax.
 Do NOT add the _ISSN-L_-prefix (will be added automatically via JavaScript), the raw ID should be used.
-The ISSN-L will be turned into a link to the ISSN portal on the Lepitaxa webpage, offering more details on the publication source.
+On the Lepitaxa webpage, the ISSN-L will be turned into a link to the ISSN portal, offering more details on the publication source.
 Please make sure this link actually works!
 - 25.5.
 Any ISSN-L must be followed by a Volume (+optional Issue) designation.
 The volume number is added directly after the ISSN-L, separated by a single comma (U+002C) and one space.
 The issue number, in case one exists, is added within parentheses directly after the volume number, with NO spaces separating them.
 - 25.6.
 IDs must always be the last element of a REF data triplet, therefore be prepended by a REF and REF_TITLE.
 These three data points belong together and should not be separated!
 - 25.7.
 The sorting follows Guideline 23.5.